Are you stressing your residents, patients, and staff with the ‘Evil Axis’ of waiting room soundscapes?

-“Do no harm.”
+“First do no harm.”
 Well, that’s the least a facility should strive for in caregiving.
-Yet every ill-conceived sound environment causes stress to nervous systems, heightens anxiety, and can cause ill-health, poor work performance, emotional negativity and a variety of other health problems.
+Every ill-conceived sound environment causes stress to nervous systems, heightens anxiety, and can cause ill-health, poor work performance, emotional negativity and a variety of other health problems.

 Studies show a link between restorative environments and hospital recovery rates, stress reduction, longevity, and pain relief.
-If you manage any type of healthcare or lifestyle facility, from a dentist’s office to a hospice, from a retirement community to a nursing home, you need to pay attention.
+If you manage a healthcare or lifestyle facility, from a dentist’s office to a hospice, from a retirement community to a nursing home, you need to pay attention.

 The research is definitive, and a managed soundscape is a powerful tool to create a restorative environment.
-Waiting rooms, treatment rooms, common areas, and private care rooms, should have managed soundscapes to support a restorative, healing, calming environment.
-Radio stations that play oldies from the 60’s, 70’s, 80’s etc. have their place – in the vintage clothing store – not in your waiting room.
+Waiting rooms, treatment rooms, common areas, and private care rooms, should manage soundscapes to support a restorative, healing, calming atmosphere.
+Radio stations that play oldies from the 60’s, 70’s, 80’s, etc. have their place – in the vintage clothing store – not in your waiting room.

 I understand the difficulties in managing a facility of any size, and sound environment is easy to overlook.
-It’s difficult to motivate staff, maintain education, keep physical plant in shape, deal with regulations, motivate fund-raisers, process patients through your facility and on, and on…
+It’s difficult to motivate staff, maintain education, keep a physical plant in shape, deal with regulations, motivate fund-raisers, process patients through your facility and on, and on.

-But there are a few basic elements that are common to every environment within your facility: the (HVAC), visual aesthetic and soundscape.
+But there are a few essential elements that are common to every environment within your facility: the (HVAC), visual aesthetic and soundscape.
 Failure to get any of these elements right and comfort levels fall.
-When AC or heating are inadequate, the negative effects appear dramatically.
-When a poor soundscape is present the effects are not as apparent – but can be more damaging over time.
+When AC or heating is inadequate, the adverse effects appear dramatically.
+Chaotic soundscapes can cause stress to your patients and staff nervous system over time.

 - the mindless radio station playing on poor equipment (often inflicted by the tyrannical office manager)